DrawZeroPoint/hope/README.md

 we must **align the normal direction of these planes with the z-axis of that scene.**
 We recommend using [CloudCompare](https://www.danielgm.net/cc/) to do that.

-## Customize the parameters in real-time ROS usage
+## Customize the parameters in real-time CLOUD_STREAM usage

 The launch files in `launch/` provides some references for using HoPE in real-time. `hope_ros.launch` initialize the hope node and ready for extracting planes from given point cloud with `cloud_topic`.